Carina-P/ms3-best-books/test/TESTS.md

         Use navigation bar and choose "10-top books"
         - In carousel choose a book and press the button/link: "Book details"
     - Expected outcome:
-        - Page "Book details" appears with information about choosen book.
+        - Page "Book details" appears with information about chosen book.
         - Check that information in database corresponds to the result in the page.